 9. Cloud Atlas (2012)

-The Wachowskis and Tom Tykwer’s visually stunning adaptation of David Mitchell’s novel polarized critics and emphatically failed at the box-office.
-The sci-fi fantasy painstakingly weaves together six stories.
-Every story takes place in a unique time period, set between the 19th century and 23rd century.
-It’s natural to feel a little disoriented as we move through different timeframes, multiple characters, and complex conflicts.
+Cloud Atlas, the Wachowskis’ and Tom Tykwer’s ambitious adaptation of David Mitchell’s novel, split critics and flopped at the box office.
+The film painstakingly weaves together six stories, each set in a different time period between the 19th and 23rd centuries.
+It’s natural to feel disoriented at first, moving between shifting timelines, characters, and conflicts.

 10. Ruby Sparks (2012)

-Quirky, free-spirited women became an archetype in Hollywood romance dramas/rom-coms.
-Film critic Nathan Rabin coined a term for such stock character types: Manic Pixie Dream Girl.
-From Audrey Hepburn to Natalie Portman, several actors played these eccentric magical characters, designed mostly to help men achieve their goals.
-Valerie Faris & Jonathan Dayton’s Ruby Sparks mesmerizingly deconstructs the ‘manic pixie dream girl’ trope.
+Quirky, free-spirited women became a familiar archetype in Hollywood romance dramas and rom-coms.
+Film critic Nathan Rabin even coined a term for it: the Manic Pixie Dream Girl.
+From Audrey Hepburn to Natalie Portman, several actors have played these eccentric characters, often written only to help men achieve their goals.

 11. Locke (2013)

-Screenwriter Steven Knight’s second directorial effort is entirely set inside a car.
-A well-respected family man named Ivan Locke has the terrible night of his life.
-Over the course of a single, lonely drive, Locke is behind the wheel and talks to different people on phone, in order to sort out the crisis in both his personal and professional life.
-Tom Hardy incredibly plays the titular character and perfectly anchors the strong emotional core of the story.
+Steven Knight’s second film as director takes place entirely inside a car.
+Ivan Locke, a well-respected family man, faces the worst night of his life.
+Over the course of a single, lonely drive, he talks to different people on the phone, trying to hold together both his personal and professional life.

 12. Enemy (2013)

-Denis Villeneuve was best known for his bold, artful indies as well as Hollywood projects.
-He made a powerful, low-budget drama on school shooting, titled Polytechnique.
-At the same time, Villeneuve spear-headed multi-million dollar projects like Blade Runner 2049 and Dune.
-Enemy is, perhaps, his most puzzling and underrated project.
-It’s based on Nobel laureate Jose Saramago’s equally confounding novel The Double.
+Denis Villeneuve built his name with bold indie dramas and big-budget Hollywood projects.
+He made Polytechnique, a powerful low-budget film about a school shooting, while also directing large-scale productions like Blade Runner 2049 and Dune.
+Enemy is perhaps his most puzzling and underrated film, based on Nobel laureate José Saramago’s novel The Double.

 13. 99 Homes (2014)

 American filmmaker Ramin Bahrani often makes movies on one of the most underrepresented sections of the American populace: the working class.
 His earlier indie projects like Man Push Cart (2005), Chop Shop (2007), and Goodbye Solo (2008) empathetically delved into the lives of the poor and homeless Americans.
-99 Homes was made with veritable Hollywood stars like Andrew Garfield, Laura Dern, and Michael Shannon.
+99 Homes brought Bahrani into the Hollywood spotlight, with stars like Andrew Garfield, Laura Dern, and Michael Shannon.

 The film is set in the aftermath of the 2008 financial crisis and follows Dennis Nash (Garfield), a construction worker and single father who is evicted from his home by ruthless real estate broker Rick Carver (Shannon) and his team.
 Desperate to get his family back into their home, Dennis takes a job working for Carver, becoming embroiled in the corrupt and unethical world of foreclosure evictions.
 But as his business becomes successful, Dennis must confront the moral implications of his actions, and the cost of his ambition.